 where “withdrawals_eligible_validator_count” is the number of validators that are eligible for either partial or full withdrawals (since the single, automated “sweep” process handles both types of withdrawals).

 Join us as we discuss the tangible effects of the Shanghai/Capella upgrade on the Ethereum ecosystem.
-Sign up for the webinar →
+Watch the on-demand webinar →

 How does the Shanghai/Capella Upgrade Impact the Ethereum Staking Ecosystem?

 We have seen above that the Shanghai/Capella fork is poised to “unlock” staked ETH from the consensus layer and make it withdrawable to an Ethereum execution address.
 Withdrawals will have broad implications for the entire Ethereum staking ecosystem – from the liquid supply of ETH, to the competitiveness of Ethereum staking providers.

 Now that we know how the withdrawals process will work, let’s look at how they might impact the liquid supply of ETH.